What Have You Done?

 • Wallpaper: Software to edit, display, and randomize desktop patterns on old-school Macs.

 • I worked on automatic summarization and collaborative filtering at Apple in the 90s; the summarization is part of current MacOS releases.
 I am probably the inventor of the infinite scrolling newsfeed, which was a feature of the collaborative filtering work, and which is documented in the patent record and in this paper which discusses my design for a relevance-ordered infinitely-scrolling prioritized list of messages from socially-connected people.
-This is the same class of system that was later used by Facebook, Twitter, etc. (I'm really very sorry.)
+This is the same class of system that was later used by Facebook, Twitter, etc., so I feel pretty confident in saying that I am the inventor of the infinitely-scrolling social news feed.
+(I'm really very sorry.)

 • I wrote some code to let a Raspberry Pi read temperature from an infrared sensor and some useful software for PID control.
 And some other software like a Haskell implementation of the NewHope key exchange protocol.